 Recurrent lung cancer

-Treatment options for lung cancer that recurs after treatment vary by location and include repeat chemotherapy or targeted drugs for metastases, radiation therapy for local recurrence or pain caused by metastases, and brachytherapy for endobronchial disease when additional external radiation cannot be tolerated.
+Treatment options for lung cancer that recurs after definitive treatment vary by location and include repeat chemotherapy or targeted drugs for metastases, radiation therapy for local recurrence or pain caused by metastases, and brachytherapy for endobronchial disease when additional external radiation cannot be tolerated.
 Rarely, surgical resection of a solitary metastasis or for palliative purposes is considered.

 The treatment of a locally recurrent NSCLC follows the same guidelines as for primary tumor stages I to III.
 If surgery was used initially, radiation therapy is the main modality.
 If the recurrence manifests as distant metastases, patients are treated as if they have stage IV disease with a focus on palliation.

 Treatment for recurrent or metastatic stage IV NSCLC includes chemotherapy or targeted drugs.
 The choice depends on tumor histology, mutational profile, patient functional status, and patient preference.
 For example, an EGFR TKI, such as gefitinib or erlotinib, can be used as second- or third-line therapy even among patients who do not have sensitive EGFR mutations.
-When NSCLC progresses, repeat biopsies are commonly done to repeat the mutational analysis, which can guide future treatment.
+When NSCLC progresses, repeat biopsies are commonly done to repeat the molecular and PD-L1 analysis, which can guide future treatment.

 Complications of lung cancer

 Asymptomatic malignant pleural effusions Pleural Effusion Pleural effusions are accumulations of fluid within the pleural space.
-They have multiple causes and usually are classified as transudates or exudates.
-Detection is by physical examination and... read more require no treatment.
+They have multiple causes and are usually classified as transudates or exudates.
+Detection is by physical examination,... read more require no treatment.
 Initial treatment of a symptomatic effusion is with thoracentesis How To Do Thoracentesis Thoracentesis is needle aspiration of fluid from a pleural effusion.
 Thoracentesis may be done for diagnosis and/or therapy.
 Diagnostic thoracentesis Indicated for almost all patients who have... read more .
 Symptomatic effusions that recur despite multiple thoracenteses are drained through a chest tube.
 Infusion of talc (or occasionally, tetracycline or bleomycin) into the pleural space (a procedure called pleurodesis) scars the pleura, eliminates the pleural space, and is effective in > 90% of cases.
 Pleurodesis can also be done surgically, often with a video-assisted thoracoscopic surgery (VATS) procedure.

 Based on poor overall survival, the need for end-of-life care Palliative Care and Hospice Dying patients can have needs that differ from those of other patients.
 So that their needs can be met, dying patients must first be identified.
 Before death, patients tend to follow 1 of 3... read more should be anticipated.
 Studies have reported that early palliative care intervention leads to less end-of-life chemotherapy use and may even extend life (ie, by avoiding adverse effects of aggressive treatments).